 Liam brings over 20 years of experience in multi-platform media including digital, mobile, social, experiential and print.
 In his professional career Liam was Director of Marketing for Surfer Publications, Group Publisher of TransWorld Media, Vice President of Sponsorships at the World Surfing League and Director General of the International Surfing Association, where he helped spearhead the Olympic recognition and participation efforts.
 He has established influential and loyal relationships across media, surf brands, youth-lifestyle industries, ad agencies, major corporate brands, non-profits and the Olympic Movement.
 Liam attended Long Beach State University where he studied marketing and media relations.
 An avid surfer, Liam lives at the beach in Carlsbad.

-A retired professional surfer (longboard) Shea serves as Sergeant-at-arms for the Swami’s Surfing Association.
-Along with three Rob Machado Festival wins under his belt, he also is a three-time CSF champion, and a two-time NSSA College Nationals finalist.
+A retired professional longboard surfer Shea serves as President for the Swami’s Surfing Association.
+Along with three Rob Machado Festival wins under his belt, he is a three-time CSF champion, a two-time NSSA College Nationals finalist and the 2019 United States Senior Men's Longboard Champion.
 Shea has successfully coached two ISA champion longboarders and four California State champion high school competitors and is now Torrey Pines High School Surf Club coach.
 Born and raised in Cardiff, California, he attended MiraCosta College studying Art History of Oceana and Small Business Management.
 He has a human resources background and currently works as an advisor/auditor in the hospitality industry.
 His focus is on bringing the younger surfing generation to the museum as well with promoting and organizing special events.

 Born in Santa Monica California, Schildge spent his summers on Catalina Island the late 50’ s early 60’ s, diving for coins at Avalon.
 He learned to surf at Santa Monica, becoming a competitive swimmer in high school and Jr. College.
 Schildge created his own advertising and graphic art business.
 An accomplished professional photographer, he is also competitive bodysurfer competing in the World Bodysurfing Championships and helped organize the sport of Bodysurfing in France every year in September for 10 years from 1988-1998.
 In 2014 Schildge curated the bodysurfing exhibit and has since curated several others including the Wave Buoy in collaboration with Scripps Institute of Oceanography, a Bodysurf/Handboard exhibit, a surf wax exhibit and a kid’ s exhibit.
 He is a graduate of San Diego State University with a degree in Graphic Arts.